 When plastic is recycled into clothing it's first transformed into a product called Reprieve (otherwise known as Plastic Fibre Tops), which is then used by the world's leading brands to make clothing.

 These delightful hand-dyed mohair curls are sourced from angora goats here in Australia.
 They can be hand dyed or just used in their natural colour.
 Curls can be used in the same way as our Plastic tops for embellishment, mixed media, tags, journals, and more.
 They are quite thick and soft to the touch.
 They can also form a great fringe when their ends are opened up.
 I have used them in the tags below, as a background for the buttons and cotton.
 This has to be one of my favorite fibres to use.
-I have used them in the Butterfly tags below:

 Many crafters have no trouble at all in finding ways of using fibres, in their projects. however, if you're stuck, here are a few ideas below: